anthiras/crimson/README.md

 4. Configure a domain name, e.g. crimson.test to point to your crimson directory.
 With Homestead, the domain name and folder mapping is configured in Homestead.yaml.
 5. Create a configuration file by copying `.evn.example` to `.env` and fill it out with your database credentials, Auth0 credentials etc. An app key can be created using `php artisan key:generate`
 6. Install PHP packages: `composer install`
-7. Install frontend packages: `npm run dev`
-8. Run database migrations (optionally with the --seed flag to seed database with dummy data): `php artisan migrate:refresh --seed`
+7. Run database migrations (optionally with the --seed flag to seed database with dummy data): `php artisan migrate:refresh --seed`
+8. Download and install [npm](https://www.npmjs.com/get-npm).
+I recommend installing and running it from Windows, and not in the virtual machine.
+9. Build the frontend: `npm run dev`